FreedomBen/breakout71/Readme.md

 - add more upgrades to complement them
 - force users to try them to unlock levels

+New players get confused as to which upgrades they have and why a side became red
+- show a fat popup with a detailed explanation of the perk the first time you have it
+- only unlock very simple perks from the start (like base_combo)

 # Changelog

 ## To do

+- Explain the combo
+- As soon as level condition is reached, lock it in and tell the user

 ## Done

+- Don't use "RAZ" in French explanations.
+- explain ghost coin's slow down effect
+- when there are only a few coins, make them brighter
+- Perk : [colin] minefield
+- clear scheduled sounds if sounds off
+- show unlocked levels above game stats in gameover screen
 - reduce resolution of lights even more (1/16)

 ## 29067205